-Spread kitchen towel on the counter.
-Use your jar lifter to remove warm jars from canner, drain, and line up on the towel.
+Spread a kitchen towel on the counter.
+Use your jar lifter to remove a jar from the canner, drain, and place on the towel.
 Keep the remaining jars in the canner so they stay hot.

 Cover the canner and bring to boil over high heat.
-Once water boils vigorously, continue boiling for 10 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary).
+Once water boils vigorously, continue boiling for 10 minutes at altitudes of less than 6,000 ft. (adjust processing time for your altitude if necessary – see notes below).

-Spread a kitchen towel on the counter; remove the cover by tilting lid away from you so that steam does not burn your face.
-Use a jar lifter to lift jars carefully from canner and place on the towel.
-Allow the jars to cool for 12 to 24-hours.
-You should hear the satisfactory “ping” of the jar lids sealing.
+Spread a kitchen towel on the counter, and remove the cover by tilting lid away from you so that steam does not burn your face.

 After the jars have cooled for at least 12 hours, check to be sure jar lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
-Refrigerate jar and use up within a few days.
+Refrigerate the jar and use up within a few weeks.

 Remove the screw on bands and wash the jars.
-Label and date the jars.
-Store your jars in a cool, dark place and use within 12 months.
-Yields about 4-6 pint jars depending on the natural pectin level in your apples.
+Label, date, and store your jars in a cool, dark place.
+Use within 12 to 18 months.
+Refrigerate the jelly once opened and consume within 3 weeks.
+Yields about 6 half-pint jars.